 Design Considerations for Topside Girders

-The design of effective topside girders requires a comprehensive analysis of expected structural loads and environmental conditions over the entire planned service lifetime.
+The design of effective topside girders requires a comprehensive analysis of expected structural loads and environmental conditions throughout the planned service life.

 Load Analysis